-The Lems Waterproof Boulder Boot will definitely have a spot in my minimal packing list.
+The Lems Waterproof Boulder Boot will definitely have a spot on my minimal packing list.
 I think the comfort level makes them pretty compelling as a travel boot, especially if you only plan on bringing one pair of shoes.
 If you need a shoe that can travel with you through multiple climates and styles, then give these a shot.
 My only big gripe is the stitching (queue eye roll).
-If they were to come out with a pair that could be resoled, that might just make them perfect.
+If they were to come out with a pair that could be re-soled, that might just make them perfect.

 January 29, 2023: After damn near TWO years of pretty consistent use, these things are still going pretty damn strong.
 It's actually quite impressive.
 Admittedly, they are starting to look a little worn in: